Innovation to Market A 2025 Summer I (UCSD)

 • The class contribution will be graded on your readiness, willingness, and the quality of your comments and their contribution to the discussion.

-• The class contribution will be recorded based on the quality of the comments you made (Recorded by the instructor and TA for every session).
+• The class contribution will be recorded based on the quality of your comments (Recorded by the instructor and TA for every session).

-• The frequency (i.e., the quantity) of your interventions in class is not a key criterion for effective class contribution.
+• The frequency (i.e., the quantity) of your class interventions is not a key criterion for effective class contribution.

 • Some criteria used to evaluate class contribution are as follows:

 1. Is the participant deeply engaged in class?
-The use of laptops and electronic devices for non-class purposes can negatively affect class participation and the learning experience.
+Using laptops and electronic devices for non-class purposes can negatively affect class participation and the learning experience.

 2. Is the participant a good listener?
 Are the points made relevant to the discussion?
-Are they linked to the comments of others?
+Are they linked to others’ comments?
 Do the comments show evidence of analysis of the case?

-3. Is there a willingness to test new ideas, or are all comments “safe”?
-(For example, repetition of case facts without analysis and conclusions).
+3. Is there a willingness to test new ideas, or are all comments “safe” (e.g., repetition of case facts without analysis and conclusions)?

 4. Do comments clarify or build upon the important aspects of earlier comments and lead to a clearer understanding of the case?